 Quick Summary

-- Studios: €380 to €550/month across most of La Linea
+- Studios: €360 to €530/month across La Linea's main barrios

-- 1-bedroom flats: €550 to €800/month depending on area and condition
+- 1-bedroom flats: €520 to €760/month depending on area and condition

-- 2-bedroom flats: €750 to €1,100/month — the most common rental type
+- 2-bedroom flats: €720 to €1,060/month, the most common rental type

-- 3-bedroom flats: €950 to €1,300/month
+- 3-bedroom flats: €880 to €1,250/month

 How Do La Linea Rents Compare to Gibraltar?

-A 1-bedroom flat in Ocean Village or Europort on the Gibraltar side typically runs £1,200 to £1,800/month.
-Cross the border to La Linea and that same budget gets you a comfortable 2-bedroom with a balcony and potentially a parking space.
-That gap is why thousands of Gibraltar workers rent on the Spanish side.
+This is the question most people searching La Linea rentals are actually asking.
+The answer: La Linea is roughly 3 to 4 times cheaper than Gibraltar for equivalent space.
+A one-bedroom flat on the Gibraltar side typically runs £1,200 to £1,800 per month.
+Cross the border and that same budget gets you a comfortable two-bedroom with a balcony and often a parking space.
+That gap explains why thousands of cross-border workers rent on the Spanish side.

 Rental Prices by Area in La Linea 2026